 - 1. The examiner determines the result of a written examination as quickly as possible but by no later than 15 working days after the examination.
 The results of written interim examinations shall be announced no later than five working days before the next written interim examination. - 2.
 The examiner determines the result of an oral examination as quickly as possible but no later than 15 working days after it is administered.
-The student is issued with a written statement of this result. - 3.
+The student is issued with a written (e.g. via e-mail) statement of this result. - 3.
 The examiner records the results of the assessment of a practical exercise as quickly as possible, but no later than 15 working days after the completion of the practical exercise at the designated time.
-In the education registration system (Osiris), the result will be dated on the date of completion of the practical exercise.
+In the Osiris student-information system, the result will be dated on the date of completion of the practical exercise.
 With regard to a series of practical exercises in which the knowledge acquired in a previous practical exercise is important to the subsequent practical exercise, the result of the previous practical exercise shall be announced before the subsequent practical exercise.
 If this is not possible, the examiner shall schedule a timely discussion of the previous practical exercise. - 4.
-The examiner is responsible for the registration and publication of the results in the education registration system (Osiris), with observance of the student's privacy.
-When the result of an examination is announced, the student is informed about the right of perusal as stipulated in Article 20 as well as about the possibility of appealing to the Examinations Appeals Board.

-- 5. Contrary to the previous provisions, results for examinations administered in the last regular examination, as well as for resits from the first year of the BSc taken during the resit period, shall be determined, registered and published within five working days of the week following the week in which the examination was taken. - If special circumstances prevent the examiner from registering the results on time, the examiner will report this to the Board of Examiners, accompanied by reasons, and notify the students and student administration as quickly as possible.
+The examiner is responsible for the registration and publication of the results in the Osiris student-information system, with observance of the student's privacy.
+When the result of an examination is announced, the student is informed about the right of perusal as stipulated in Article 20 as well as about the possibility of appealing to the Examinations Appeals Board. - 5.
+Contrary to the previous provisions, results for examinations administered in the last regular examination period, as well as for resits from the first year of the BSc taken during the resit period, shall be determined, registered and published by no later than the Friday following the final week of this examination period. - 6.
+If special circumstances prevent the examiner from registering the results on time, the examiner will report this to the Board of Examiners, accompanied by reasons, and notify the students and student administration as quickly as possible.

-Article 20 Right to inspect the results
+Article 20 - Right to inspect results

-- Upon request, students will have the right to inspect their assessed work during a period of at least 20 working days after the announcement of the results of a written examination or the assessment of a practical exercise.
+- 1. Upon request, students will have the right to inspect their assessed work during a period of at least 20 working days after the announcement of the results of a written examination or the assessment of a practical exercise.
 During the inspection of the assessed work, it is not permitted to copy the underlying examination questions in any way.
-Students intending to appeal against the assessment of their work will be issued with a copy of the assessed work. - During the period mentioned in Section 1, all students who have participated in the examination can become acquainted with the questions and assignments of the relevant examination, as well as with the standards that form the basis of the assessment. - 3.
-The examiner can determine that the inspection or cognizance intended in Sections 1 and 2 will take place at a preestablished place and at a pre-established time. - 4.
+Students intending to appeal against the assessment of their work will be issued with a copy of the assessed work. - 2.
+During the period mentioned in Section 1, all students who have participated in the examination can become acquainted with the questions and assignments of the relevant examination, as well as with the standards that form the basis of the assessment. - 3.
+The examiner can determine that the inspection or cognizance intended in Sections 1 and 2 will take place at a pre-established place and at a pre-established time. - 4.
 Students proving that they were unable to appear at such an established place and time because of circumstances outside of their control will be offered another possibility, if possible within the period mentioned in Section 1.
 The place and times mentioned in the first sentence will be made known in good time.

-Article 21 Discussion of the results of examinations
+Article 21 - Discussion of the results of examinations